You must be officially enrolled in the course to attend a class session.

 Withdrawal from Classes

-Students who are considering withdrawal are strongly advised to consult with the instructor, advisor and financial aid prior to withdrawing.
-Withdrawal from one or more classes may negatively impact financial aid including a repayment of financial aid funds.
+Students who are considering withdrawal from a course are strongly advised to consult with the instructor, advisor and financial aid prior to withdrawing.
+Withdrawal from one or more courses may negatively impact financial aid including a repayment of financial aid funds.
 Students should check with the Financial Aid Office or the Welcome Center regarding their individual situation.

 Total Withdrawal from College